SystemsApproach/sdn/trellis.rst

 satisfied this requirement, which we summarize here.

-First, with respect to L2 connectivity, Trellis supports VLANs, including native support for forwarding traffic based on just an outer VLAN id, as well as QinQ support based on an outer/inner VLAN id pair.
+First, with respect to L2 connectivity, Trellis supports VLANs, including native support for forwarding traffic based on VLAN id, along with QinQ support based on an outer/inner VLAN id pair.
 Support for QinQ is particularly relevant to access networks, where double tagging is used to isolate traffic belonging to different service classes.
 In addition, Trellis supports L2 tunnels across the L3 fabric (both single and double tagged).

 Second, with respect to L3 connectivity, Trellis supports IPv4 and IPv6 routing for both unicast and multicast addresses.
 For the latter,